Outline of a Typical Lobbying Meeting

 - Introduce yourself and any supporters you may bring with you.

 - Overview of The Borgen Project and your role.

 - Cover how addressing global poverty helps create jobs in the U.S. and improves national security.

-- Speak directly about the bill(s) you are pushing, but don’t get crazy with details.
-Introduce the bill itself, state its current status (including how many people are currently cosponsoring it), and convey the importance of this particular bill to the constituents of the district and/or state.
+- Speak directly about the bill(s) you are pushing, but don’t go too in-depth with details.
+Introduce the bill itself, state its current status (including how many people are currently cosponsoring it) and convey the importance of this particular bill to the constituents of the district and/or state.

 - Ask if there are any questions or concerns you can address regarding the bill(s), or anything else.

 - Make the “Ask.”
 Let them know you would like them to cosponsor the bill.

 - Thank the Member of Congress or staffer for their time and consideration and ask them for their business card so that you can follow-up with them within the next week or so.